-Today, it’ also the 54th birthday of Knut Albert Solem from Oslo, Norway, who has one of the premiere beer blogs in Scandinavia, Knut Albert’s Beer Blog.
-Though I’ve never met him in person, we have corresponded a time or two through blog comments and I certainly enjoy his perspective on beer.
+Today, it’ also the 55th birthday of Knut Albert Solem from Oslo, Norway, who has one of the premiere beer blogs in Scandinavia, Knut Albert’s Beer Blog.
+Though I’ve never met him in person, we have corresponded a time or two through blog comments or e-mail and I certainly enjoy his perspective on beer.
 Join me in wishing Knut a very happy birthday.

 Friday’s ad is for Budweiser, from 1942.
 The wartime ad is a curious one.
 It’s all about Vitamin D and other industries that Anheuser-Busch is involved with.
 As far as I can tell, the title of the ad, “Pinch-Hitting For Norway,” refers to A-B producing the vitamin from yeast, apparently important because it’s impossible to get the fish oil it’s usually made from due to World War 2.
 I also love the Viking imagery juxtaposed with the kids and their toy boat.

 Stone Brewing, at 1:00 p.m.
 Pacific Time, will be releasing their latest video project, Stone Skips Across the Pond, a record of their collaborations with two breweries.
 [NOTE: the video, once released at 1:00 p.m.
 PST, will be available at Stone’s Blog.]
 If you just can’t wait to see some of it, check out the trailer.